blmousee/simpleperf/README.md

 http://github.com/android-ndk/ndk/issues.

 ## How simpleperf works
-Modern cpus have a hardware component called the performance monitoring unit (PMU).
+Modern CPUs have a hardware component called the performance monitoring unit (PMU).
 The PMU has several hardware counters, counting events like how many cpu cycles have happened, how many instructions have executed, or how many cache misses have happened.